-I purchase 2mm silk ribbon from eBay and use this when doing ribbon bobbinwork.
+I purchase 2 mm silk ribbon from eBay and use this when doing ribbon bobbinwork.
+It’s also fun to use when sewing.
 (Making ribbon flowers is my favorite task!)
-It’s also fun to use in the bobbin when sewing.

 11. Embroidery Books with Creative Ideas

 My favorite embroidery book for beginners is The Sewing Machine Embroiderer’s Bible.
-It includes information about selecting the right supplies as well as information about how to use an embroidery machine for all sorts of embroidery techniques.
+It includes information about selecting the right supplies and how to use an embroidery machine for all sorts of embroidery techniques.

 12. Machine Embroidery Subscription Box

 There are a few decent options if you like the idea of a machine embroidery subscription box.